Mark Canha Preview, Player Props: Brewers vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have the 14th-ranked team ERA among all league pitching staffs (4.14).
+- The Cubs have the 15th-ranked team ERA among all league pitching staffs (4.16).

-- Cubs pitchers combine to give up the fifth-fewest home runs in baseball (176 total, 1.1 per game).
+- Cubs pitchers combine to surrender the sixth-fewest home runs in baseball (178 total, 1.1 per game).

-- The left-hander's last appearance came on Sunday against the Colorado Rockies, when he went six innings, surrendering three earned runs while allowing four hits.
+- His last time out came on Tuesday against the Atlanta Braves, when the left-hander went 5 1/3 innings, surrendering three earned runs while allowing six hits.

-- In six games this season, the 24-year-old has a 3.00 ERA and 6.3 strikeouts per nine innings, while allowing a batting average of .225 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.